Research output per year

 Prof. Pól Ó Dochartaigh has published widely in the areas of German-Jewish history and literature; German history and literature since 1945; German-Irish cultural relations.

-Pól Ó Dochartaigh is the Established Professor of European History.
+Pól Ó Dochartaigh is the Established Professor of European History and former Deputy President and Registrar (2014-24) of the University of Galway.
 His research stretches across history, literature and politics in a German-Jewish-Irish triangle.
 He is the author of five books and 40+ articles and reports, and the editor or co-editor of seven collections of essays.
-Among his monographs are Germany since 1945 (Basingstoke 2003), Julius Pokorny, 1887-1970: Germans, Celts and Nationalism (Dublin 2003) and Germans and Jews since the Holocaust (Basingstoke 2015).
+Among his monographs are Germany since 1945 (Basingstoke 2003), Julius Pokorny, 1887-1970: Germans, Celts and Nationalism (Dublin 2004) and Germans and Jews since the Holocaust (Basingstoke 2015).

 He lectured German at Maynooth in 1990-91 and, after a brief sojourn in Derby following his PhD scholarship took up a position as Lecturer in German at Ulster in 1994.
 In 2001 he was promoted to Senior Lecturer and in 2005 to Professor of German.
 From 2005-8 he was founding Director of the Humanities Research Institute at Ulster and from 2008-14 Dean of the Faculty of Arts.
 He also led a successful bid to secure a Confucius Institute for Northern Ireland and was its Dean 2011-14.

-In spring 2014 he was appointed Deputy President and Registrar at what was then the National University of Ireland, Galway (NUI Galway) for a ten-year term.
-As Chief Academic Officer of the University his responsibilities included the development and implementation of new policies and strategies on Teaching and Learning, Academic Promotions, Sustainability and the Irish Language, and he led the project to rename the University as University of Galway, which was completed in Feb 2024.
+In spring 2014 he was appointed to a ten-year term as Deputy President and Registrar at what was then the National University of Ireland, Galway (NUI Galway).
+As Chief Academic Officer of the University his responsibilities included the development and implementation of new policies and strategies on Teaching and Learning, Academic Promotions, Sustainability and the Irish Language, and he led the project to rename the institution as University of Galway, which was completed in Feb 2024.
 He also chaired the Board of the Central Applications Office (CAO) 2018-22.

 Pól directed a Hefce-funded project (Stg144k) on Assessment in Modern Languages at Ulster (1998-2001), was a Founding Member of the International Feuchtwanger Society for the study of German-Jewish exile (University of Southern California, Los Angeles, 2001) and was a visiting professor at the University of Vienna's Institut für Sprachwissenschaft in 2003.
 He chaired the Royal Irish Academy's Committee for Modern Language, Literary and Cultural Studies (2004-9), and was elected Vice-President (2008-11) and then President (2011-14) of the Association for German Studies in Great Britain and Ireland.

-My teaching interests are primarily in twentieth-century German and German-Jewish history, antisemitism and modern Scotland.
-My former role as Deputy President normally involved no teaching, but in autumn 2020 during Covid I taught a module on GDR Literature, looking at texts relating to three groups that were far from the centre of power in the GDR: Jews, young people and women.
+His teaching interests are primarily in twentieth-century German and German-Jewish history, antisemitism and modern Scotland.
+His former role as Deputy President normally involved no teaching, but in autumn 2020 during Covid he taught a module on GDR Literature, looking at texts relating to three groups that were far from the centre of power in the GDR: Jews, young people and women.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):